How to Buy Bonds: A Guide for Beginners

 Bond Mutual Funds

 A mutual fund is a pool of money that’s invested by an investment firm according to a set of stated objectives.
 A bond mutual fund focuses specifically on bonds.
-They may focus on one type, such as corporate bonds, or they may contain all types.
-Unlike traditional bonds, investors don’t get their principal returned with bond mutual funds, and there may be ongoing fees and expenses associated with owning shares of the mutual fund.
+They may concentrate on one type, such as corporate bonds, or they may contain all types.
+Unlike traditional bonds, investors do not hold the bond funds for a set period or receive a principal payment at maturity.
+Rather, the value of the bond fund can fluctuate with market demand.
+There may also be ongoing fees and expenses associated with owning shares of the mutual fund.

 Bond ETFs